-The Gibbons Environmental Department is recognized among the region’s top-tier environmental practices, with talented attorneys who have decades of environmental experience in both the public and private sectors, some of whom are former environmental scientists and engineers possessing strong working ties to regulatory agencies.
-Department members handle all areas of environmental law, most recently playing leading roles in various multi-party remediation matters that have arisen in large and complex sediment remediation sites in New Jersey and New York.
-Department members also work closely with environmental consultants to assist clients in identifying and managing environmental risk in real estate and corporate transactions to limit potential exposure.
+The Gibbons Environmental Group is recognized among the region’s top-tier environmental practices, with talented attorneys who have decades of environmental experience in both the public and private sectors, some of whom are former environmental scientists and engineers possessing strong working ties to regulatory agencies.
+Group members handle all areas of environmental law, most recently playing leading roles in various multi-party remediation matters that have arisen in large and complex sediment remediation sites in New Jersey and New York.
+Group members also work closely with environmental consultants to assist clients in identifying and managing environmental risk in real estate and corporate transactions to limit potential exposure.
 Our sophisticated client base has repeatedly turned to our attorneys in multifaceted environmental litigation, in which we have served in various capacities, including common counsel or lead counsel in developing strategy for groups of potentially responsible parties (PRPs).
 This level of experience also serves our clients well in individual representations.

 Areas of Focus

-The Gibbons Environmental Department has represented potentially responsible parties in Resource Conservation and Recovery Act (RCRA), Clean Water Act (CWA), Clean Air Act (CAA), and Comprehensive Environmental Response Compensation and Liability Act (CERCLA) litigated matters.
+The Gibbons Environmental Group has represented potentially responsible parties in Resource Conservation and Recovery Act (RCRA), Clean Water Act (CWA), Clean Air Act (CAA), and Comprehensive Environmental Response Compensation and Liability Act (CERCLA) litigated matters.
 Indeed, the firm has represented PRPs in many of the significant landfill and sediment cases in New Jersey, New York, Pennsylvania, Delaware, Maryland, Connecticut, and Massachusetts, among other states.
 Gibbons also represents clients in both administrative proceedings and court proceedings involving private party environmental actions and toxic tort litigation.